Algorithmic aspects of arithmetical structures: Introduction

-\begin{Remark} When $L$ is a block matrix its arithmetical structures can be obtained from the arithmetical structures of its diagonal blocks.
+That is, $A$ is similar via a permutation to a block upper triangular matrix.
+We say that $A$ is irreducible when it is not reducible.
+Equivalently, when $A$ is the adjacency matrix of a digraph, $A$ is irreducible if and only if the digraph associated to $A$ is strongly connected. \begin{Remark} When $L$ is a block matrix its arithmetical structures can be obtained from the arithmetical structures of its diagonal blocks.
 Something similar when $L$ is reducible. \end{Remark}

-Since the set of arithmetical structures is finite, it is natural to ask: \begin{Question} Is there an algorithm that computes arithmetical structures of an integer non-negative matrix with zero diagonal? \end{Question} It is easy to check that every vector $\bff{d}$ of an arithmetical structure $(\bff{d}, \bff{r})$ of $L$ is a solution of the polynomial Diophantine equation
+Since the set of arithmetical structures is finite, it is natural to ask if there exists an algorithm that computes them.
+We recall that every vector $\bff{d}$ of an arithmetical structure $(\bff{d}, \bff{r})$ of the matrix $L$ is a solution of the polynomial Diophantine equation